zinsmatt/CalibrationDepthPose/README.md

 ```

-The configuration file contains the parameters to use for calibration.
+The calibration parameters file contains the parameters to use for calibration.
 The rotation part of the initial calibration guess is expressed in Euler angles Rx Ry Rz in degrees (the rotation are compose in the same order).

-For example:
+Example of calibration parameters file:
 ~~~yaml
 calibration_parameters:
   nb_iterations: 20